Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

     void onFail(PointType type);
 }
 ```
-- PointType : Depending on the user's action which results in current point accumulation request, the `PointType` is either UNLOCK(swiping right) or LANDING(swiping left).
+- PointType : Depending on the user's action which results in the point accumulation event, the `PointType` is either UNLOCK(swiping right) or LANDING(swiping left).

 - **Note**
-	- The informed points are only for **instantly earning-possible points**.
-Points which can be earned after certain actions such as app execution, sign up, and event participation(aka CPA types) will **not** be informed by this method.
+	- The informed points are only for **completing instant reward campaigns**.
+Points that are earned after a course of actions such as app execution, sign up, and event participation(aka CPA types) will **not** be informed by this method.
 	- If you want to handle the CPA types as well, you can use `onClick(Campaign campaign)` method in `OnTrackingListener`.(Please refer to [Tracking Impression and Click Events](#tracking-impression-and-click-events))

-	> Using `campaign.getActionPoints()` to get action type's points(action_points) in `onClick` method's parameter, `campaign`, and check if it is bigger than 0, which means the campaign is CPA type.
+	> Call `campaign.getActionPoints()` to get action type's points(action_points) in `onClick` method's parameter, `campaign`, and check if it is bigger than 0, which means the campaign is CPA type.
 If so, you can inform users of instructions like - 'if you finish participating this campaign, you can get {action_points} points'.

 Example
 ```Java